neurotechpurdue/bci-web-interface/README.md

 # Getting Started with the web interface

-This project is a work-in-progress.
+This project is a work-in-progress

 ## Installing Node.js and NPM